K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 -   COR Settings

-		// The API service sets up a cross-domain because it requires additional request processing for abacus in addition to the response processing of the requested service. routes.use(function(req, res, next) {
+		// The API service sets up a cross-domain because it requires additional request processing for the abacus in addition to the response processing of the requested service. routes.use(function(req, res, next) {
 		  res.header('Access-Control-Allow-Origin', '*');
 		  res.header('Access-Control-Allow-Methods', 'GET,PUT,POST,DELETE,OPTIONS');